 - Selling drugs

 - Drinking whilst underage

 - Litter and rubbish dumping

 - Nuisance driving

-In the first instance you should report any incidents to the Police by visiting www.cambs.police.uk to submit an online report.* *In an emergency, if a crime is being committed or a life is in danger, always dial 999
+*In an emergency, if a crime is being committed or a life is in danger, always dial 999.

-Remember, in order for us to help stop anti-social behaviour we need you to report incidents to us.
+Remember, in order for us to help stop anti-social behaviour you need to report incidents.
 All information will be treated confidentially, and personal details will not be disclosed unless we have your permission.

-The Anti Social Behaviour, Crime and Policing Act 2014 brought in a new, additional measure for people who have been the victims of repeat ASB.
-This legislation makes it easier for a victim or someone acting on their behalf, to make an application to have their case reviewed.
+The Anti-Social Behaviour, Crime and Policing Act 2014 brought in a new additional measure for people who have been the victim or someone acting on their behalf, to make an application to have their case reviewed.
 A review will look at every aspect of the specific case to establish whether all available and appropriate actions were carried out.